-What’s not to love about luscious strawberries dipped in decadent chocolate?
+What's not to love about luscious strawberries dipped in decadent chocolate?
 Nothing, except the price.
-So, you’ll be happy to know how easy it is to make chocolate-covered strawberries yourself for a fraction of the cost of store-bought.
+So, you'll be happy to know how easy it is to make chocolate-covered strawberries yourself for a fraction of the cost of store-bought.
 Impress your sweetie for less?
 Sold!
-Here’s how to do it.
+Here's create the best homemade chocolate-covered strawberries.

 Your chocolate-covered strawberries will only taste as good as the ingredients you use, so get the best you can.